khaled-hossain-appnap/Clean-Code/Chapter2-Meaningful-Names/chapter2.md

 holyHandGrenade() to mean deleteItems()
 ```

-- <b> Pick One Word per Concept.
-Its confusing to use these keywords interchangably. </b>
+## Pick One Word per Concept.

+Its confusing to use these keywords interchangably

 ```
 fetch, retrieve, get